 Commuter students are eligible to participate in Moody’s health insurance plan provided that one or more of the following conditions apply: Full-time status; students completing their student teaching requirements; or graduating seniors in their final semester.
 All international students with F-1 status, their spouses, and dependent children are required to carry health insurance when those dependents are living with the student, and may not waive Moody’s health insurance plan.
 Dependent coverage is only available for international students.

-Note: If both husband and wife are students, they may each enroll under the Individual plan.
+- If both husband and wife are students, they will each be enrolled under the individual plan.

-Note: Waivers submitted after August 1 (Fall) and December 19 (Spring) will be subject to a $10 late form fee.
+- Waivers submitted after August 1 (fall) and December 19 (spring) will be subject to a $10 late form fee.
 Please note that waivers submitted after this date may not be accepted and/or be able to be processed.

 Moody Payment Plan